pedrofatecha/CodePF/README.md

-# CodePF
-Pedro Fatecha Repo
+# Pedro Fatecha Repo

+Pedro Fatecha repo is mainly oriented to the following content:

+.
+Linear Algebra
+.
+Algorithm
+.
+Math models in General